 4. Bear spray (pepper spray)-purchase in Skagway as it’s not allowed on airplanes, even in checked baggage

 Backpacking gear is very personal and this is not a trip for inexperienced backpackers.
-Just for reference, our packs weighed approximately 35-40 pounds each with water, food and all gear for our 5-6 day journey, though we’ve been trying to go 5-10 pounds lighter in recent years.
-If we were doing it now we’d probably each carry 30 pounds (my base weight is 16 pounds without food and water).
+Just for reference, our packs weighed approximately 35-40 pounds each with water, food and all gear for our 5-6 day journey, though we’ve been able to get about 10 pounds lighter in recent years.
+If we were doing it now we’d probably each carry 25-30 pounds fully loaded.
+My base weight is 12-16 pounds without food and water).